-generated by the CSG model achieves an F_1 -score of 37.7%.
+quartile, third quartile, minimum, maximum and standard deviation, resulting in a 315D feature vector (45 parameters \times 7 functionals).
+We have 1,898 training samples across anger (359), happiness (525), sadness (390) and frustration (624).
+The validation set has 624 speaking turns (anger-132, happiness-187, sadness-111, and frustration-194), and the test set has 617 speaking turns (anger-129, happiness-169, sadness-152, and frustration-167).
+We train a SVM classifier, maximizing the F1-score (i.e., F1-score = $2 \times \frac{precision \times recall}{precision+recall}$) on the validation set to determine the kernel function and the soft margin parameter.
+The best result on the validation set was obtained with a linear kernel and a soft margin equals to c = 0.8.
+We evaluate this model on the test set, using the original motion capture recordings and the lip trajectories generated by the CSG models.
+Table 3 shows the results in terms of accuracy, recall, precision, and F1score.
+The classifier tested with the original data achieves an F1-score of 61.5%.
+The same classifier tested with the samples generated by the CSG model achieves an F1-score of 37.7%.
 These results show that the CSG model does not preserve the emotional cues in the lip motion trajectories.
-This problem is overcome by the expression-aware CSG models.
-The same classifiers tested with the samples generated by the CSG-Emo-Aware and CSG-Emo-Adapted models achieve F1-scores of 62.5% and 70.8%, respectively.
-These results are statistically significantly better than the F1-score achieved when using samples generated by the CSG model (p-value $< 1e^{-8}$).
+This problem is overcome by the expression-dependent CSG models.
+The same classifiers tested with the samples generated by the CSG-Emo-Aware and CSG-Emo-Adapted models achieve F_1 -scores of 62.5% and 70.8%, respectively.
+These results are statistically significantly better than the F1score achieved when using samples generated by the CSG model (p-value $< 1e^{-8}$).
 Even though we train with the original data and test with synthesized data, the emotion classifiers are able to recognize emotions with similar or better accuracy than when we test with the actual lip motion trajectories.
-These results demonstrate that the proposed expressionaware CSG models generate lip motion trajectories conveying expressive cues similar to the original recordings.
+These results demonstrate that the proposed expression-dependent CSG models generate lip motion trajectories conveying expressive cues similar to the original recordings.

 Subjective Evaluation: We also perform subjective evaluations on the results, starting with indirect comparisons where the original sequences are used as reference.
-We recruiting eight evaluators for the expression-aware models, who were asked to evaluate 20 pairs of videos (four evaluators per task).
+We recruited eight evaluators for the expression-dependent models, who were asked to evaluate 20 pairs of videos (four evaluators per task).
 Figure 9 shows the results, where we repeat the results obtained for the CSG model presented in Figure 7.
-The agreements between the evaluators in terms of Cronbach's alpha are α{CSG} =0.82, $\alpha{CSG-Emo-Adapted}$ =0.79, and $\alpha{CSG-Emo-Aware}$ =0.85.
-The z-test shows that the evaluators prefer the original models, as expected (p-value $< 1e^{-14}$).
-Using Equation 3, the proportions of preferences for the original motion capture data with each of the models are 76% over the CSG model, 80% over the CSG-Emo-Adapted model and 70% over the CSG-Emo-Aware model.
-All these proportions are statistically greater than 50% (pvalue < 0.01), which is not surprising.
+The agreements between the evaluators in terms of Cronbach's alpha are $\alpha{CSG} = 0.82$, $\alpha{CSG-Emo-Adapted} = 0.79$, and $\alpha{CSG-Emo-Aware} = 0.85$.
+The t-test shows that the evaluators prefer the original models, as expected (p-value $< 10^{-9}$).
+According to Equation 4, the proportions of preferences for the original motion capture data with each of the models are 76% over the CSG model, 80% over the CSG-Emo-Aware